ndamclean/docker-images/debian-metasploit/README.md

 ```
 $ docker run -p 4444:4444 -p 8080:8080 -it watersalesman/debian-metasploit
 ```
+***
 The following example only publishes port 4444.
-It also binds root's ~/.msf4 folder on the host to root's folder in the container.
+It also binds the msf_files folder on the host to root's .msf4 folder in the container.
 This allows for continuity between container instances and easy exfiltration of files from the container to the host.

 ```
-$ docker run -p 4444:4444 -v -it watersalesman/debian-metasploit
+$ docker run -p 4444:4444 -v ~/msf_files:/root/.msf4 -it watersalesman/debian-metasploit
 ```
 ***